Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 ### 3. Gradient/Color Threshold Analysis

-After undistorting the test images, they can be converted in a different color space in order to identify what channel would be the best to apply a threshold for the lanes identification.
+After undistorting the test images, they can be converted in a different color space in order to identify what channel would be the best to apply a threshold for the identification of the lanes.
 Moreover, thresholds can be applied on the gradients of the image (in the x or y direction) to help identify lines/segments.
 These steps are documented in section 3 of the project [Python notebook](./advanced_lane_finds.ipynb).

 The working assumptions followed in the analysis are: